fabriciobotelho99/odyssey-project/README.md

 # odyssey-project
 Identification of archaeological sites in aerial image using deep learning

-## first approach using archaeological data
+## First approach using archaeological data
 This first work was based on this paper, https://doi.org/10.3390/rs14030553, which contains supplementary materials, for example, the dataset and the code used.
 The authors used the mask R-CNN algorithm, which uses the pixellib library.
 The Mask R-CNN is based on Fast R-CNN, but while this last one has two outs by the object, bounding boxes and class, the mask R-CNN has three outs, because it has the mask of the object which is a region of interest.

 The dataset is composed of images obtained through a helicopter.
 Firstly was used the labelme tool to create the annotated data with JSON files in COCO format.